open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | :---------------- | :-: | :-: | :-: | :-: | :-: | :-: | :--------------------- | :----- |
 | Warthog           |  4  | 12" |  4+ |  3+ |  8  |  8  | Vehicle, Transport (2) | 32     |

-A Warthog unit consists of 1 Warthog.
+- **Configuration**: A Warthog unit consists of 1 Warthog.

-A Warthog is equipped with either a Vulcan "Chaingun" or an M79 MRLS.
+- **Equipment**: A Warthog is equipped with either a Vulcan "Chaingun" or an M79 MRLS.

 ## Upgrades